Which is the first National Park in India? Jim Corbett?

 What is the nearest railway station to Jim Corbett National Park?

 Ramnagar railway station is the closest railway station to Corbett National Park.
-Trains from important cities like Delhi, Lucknow, Chennai etc.
+Trains from major cities like Delhi, Lucknow, and Chennai.

 Which river flows through Jim Corbett National Park